Alexion24/Alexion24/README.md

 ![views](https://komarev.com/ghpvc/?username=Alexion24&color=brightgreen)

-## Current work:
+## Previous work:
-Development of analytical software to assist sellers in working with marketplaces (ozon, wb, etc.)
+1.Development of analytical software to assist sellers in working with marketplaces (ozon, wb, etc.)

 [GitLab](https://gitlab.com/Alexion24) (all projects are private but you can see activity)